Semantically Adversarial Scenario Generation with Explicit Knowledge Guidance: Experiments on Synthetic Scene

+We synthesize the dataset by randomly generating 10,000 samples with a varying number of boxes and plates.
+We compare our method with the following baselines: Direct Search (\textbf{DS}) directly optimizes the positions and colors of boxes and plates in the data space.
+Direct Search with constraints (\textbf{DS-C}) modifies DS by adding knowledge constraints \circleone\ \circletwo\ \ to the objective function. \textbf{VAE}~\citep{kingma2013auto} is a well-known generative model that supports the latent space searching for sample generation. \textbf{VAE-WR}~\citep{tripp2020sample} simultaneously updates the shape of latent space during the searching process. \textbf{SPIRAL}~\citep{ganin2018synthesizing} generates one object at one time to create the scene in an autoregressive manner. \textbf{L2C}~\citep{ding2020learning} uses autoregressive structure to generate objects in the scene. \textbf{Grammar-VAE (GVAE)}~\citep{kusner2017grammar} uses pre-defined rules (shown in Appendix~\ref{appendix_d}) to generate the structural scene. \textbf{T-VAE} only uses the tree structure to build the model; the searching is done in the latent space without any knowledge integration.

-\textbf{Experiment Settings:} DS and VAE need to access the number of boxes and plates in the target image (e.g. 2 plates and 8 boxes) to fix the dimension of the input feature.
-In contrast, GVAE and T-VAE do not need this assumption.
-The good initial points for DS are obtained by adding a small perturbation to the position and color of the target scene.
-The good initial points for other methods are obtained by adding a small perturbation to the optimal latent code, which is obtained by passing the target scene to the encoder.
-We synthesize the training dataset for VAE, GVAE, and T-VAE by randomly generating boxes and plates.
-The data samples are similar to the target scene but are different in colors and the number of object number, and we repeat the target scene 10 times in the entire 10,000 samples.
-Since the entire pipeline is differentiable, we use gradient descent to optimize $\mathcal{L}_t(x)$.
+Among these methods, DS, DS-C, VAE, and VAE-WR need to access the number of boxes and plates in the target image (e.g., two plates and eight boxes) to fix the dimension of the input feature.
+To get good initial points for DS and DS-C, we add a small perturbation to the positions and colors of all objects in the target scene.
+Similarly, we add the perturbation to the optimal latent code for other methods, which is obtained by passing the target scene to the encoder to get good initialization.